mley/capacitor-health/README.md

 checkHealthPermissions(permissions: PermissionsRequest) => Promise<PermissionResponse>
 ```

-Returns for each given permission, if it was granted by the underlying health API
+Android only: Returns for each given permission, if it was granted by the underlying health API

 | Param             | Type                                                              | Description          |
 | ----------------- | ----------------------------------------------------------------- | -------------------- |